Cray-HPE/docs-csm/introduction/csm_overview.md

 fully reinstalled if either of those ranges are changed.**

 There are several network values and other pieces of system information that are unique to the customer system.

-   * IP addresses and the network(s) for ncn-m001 and the BMC on ncn-m001.
+* IP addresses and the network(s) for `ncn-m001` and the BMC on `ncn-m001`.
 * The main Customer Management Network (CMN) subnet.
 The two address pools mentioned below need to be part of this subnet.

   For more information on the CMN, see [Customer Accessible Networks](../operations/network/customer_accessible_networks/Customer_Accessible_Networks.md).

-      * Subnet for the MetalLB static address pool (cmn-static-pool), which is used for services that need to be pinned to the same IP address, such as the system DNS service.
+  * Subnet for the MetalLB static address pool (`cmn-static-pool`), which is used for services that need to be pinned to the same IP address, such as the system DNS service.
-      * Subnet for the MetalLB dynamic address pool (cmn-dynamic-pool), which is used for services such as Prometheus and Nexus that can be reached by DNS.
+  * Subnet for the MetalLB dynamic address pool (`cmn-dynamic-pool`), which is used for services such as Prometheus and Nexus that can be reached by DNS.
 * HPE Cray EX Domain: The value of the subdomain that is used to access externally exposed services.
-   For example, if the system is named TestSystem, and the site is example.com, the HPE Cray EX domain would be testsystem.example.com.
+  For example, if the system is named `TestSystem`, and the site is `example.com`, the HPE Cray EX domain would be `testsystem.example.com`.
 Central DNS would need to be configured to delegate requests for addresses in this domain to the HPE Cray EX DNS IP address for resolution.
 * HPE Cray EX DNS IP: The IP address used for the HPE Cray EX DNS service.
 Central DNS delegates the resolution for addresses in the HPE Cray EX Domain to this server.
-The IP address will be in the cmn-static-pool subnet.
+The IP address will be in the `cmn-static-pool` subnet.
 * CMN gateway IP address: The IP address assigned to a specific port on the spine switch, which will act as the gateway between the CMN and the rest of the customer's internal networks.
-This address would be the lasthop route to the CMN network.
+This address would be the last hop route to the CMN network.
 * The User Network subnet which will be either the Customer Access Network \(CAN\) or Customer High-speed Network \(CHN\).
 The address pool mentioned below needs to be part of this subnet.

-    For more information on the CAN and CHN, see [Customer Accessible Networks](customer_accessible_networks/Customer_Accessible_Networks.md).
+  For more information on the CAN and CHN, see [Customer Accessible Networks](../operations/network/customer_accessible_networks/Customer_Accessible_Networks.md).

-    * Subnet for the MetalLB dynamic address pool \(can-dynamic-pool\) or \(chn-dynamic-pool\), which is used for services such as User Access Instances \(UAIs\) that can be reached by DNS.
+  * Subnet for the MetalLB dynamic address pool \(`can-dynamic-pool`\) or \(`chn-dynamic-pool`\), which is used for services such as User Access Instances \(UAIs\) that can be reached by DNS.

 <a name="resilience_of_system_management_services"></a>

 ## 3. Resilience of System Management Services

 HPE Cray EX systems are designed so that system management services (SMS) are fully resilient and that there is no single point of failure.
 The design of the system allows for resiliency in the following ways:

 * Three management nodes are configured as Kubernetes master nodes.
 When one master goes down, operations (such as jobs running across compute nodes) are expected to continue.
 * At least three utility storage nodes provide persistent storage for the services running on the Kubernetes management nodes.
 When one of the utility storage nodes goes down, operations (such as jobs running across compute nodes) are expected to continue.
 * At least three management nodes are configured as Kubernetes worker nodes.
 If one of only three Kubernetes worker nodes were to go down, it would be much more difficult for the remaining two worker nodes to handle the total balance of pods.
 It is less significant to lose one of the worker nodes if the system has more than three worker nodes because there are more worker nodes able to handle the pod load.
 * The state and configuration of the Kubernetes cluster are stored in an etcd cluster distributed across the Kubernetes master nodes.
 This cluster is also backed up on an interval, and backups are pushed to the local cluster's Ceph Rados Gateway (S3).
 * A micro-service can run on any node that meets the requirements for that micro-service, such as appropriate hardware attributes, which are indicated by Kubernetes labels and taints.
 * All micro-services have shared persistent storage so that they can be restarted on any worker node in the Kubernetes management cluster without losing state.

 Kubernetes is designed to ensure that the desired number of deployments of a micro-service are always running on one or more worker nodes.
 In addition, it ensures that if one worker node becomes unresponsive, the